wences-sanchez/Knowledge-Base/pages/Puppet 5 Beginner's Guide (highlights).md

 		- -
 	- 7. Mastering modules
 		- -
-		- What is r10k in Puppet? #card
+		- What is r10k in Puppet? #car
 			- r10k is the de facto standard module manager for Puppet deployments, and we'll be using it to manage modules throughout the rest of this book
 		- -
 		- -